timilehin-code/php_oop/readme.md

    <?php

-       class NewClass{//this how to create a clas public $words = "hello world"; // is a property
+       class NewClass{//this how to create a class public $words = "hello world"; // is a property